 Selma Naccach-Hoff, Member

-Selma Naccach-Hoff is Chair of the English Department at Manchester Central High School and has taught for more than 30 years.
-Naccach-Hoff is a UNH graduate and was part of the UNH Manchester STEM Discovery Lab Work Group.
-She previously served as a board member of the New Hampshire Humanities Council and chair of the Bean Foundation.
+Selma Naccach-Hoff is Chair of the English Department at Manchester High School Central, where she has also taught for more than 35 years.
+A Phi Beta Kappa graduate of UNH, and having earned a graduate degree from Boston College, with distinction, she was part of the UNH Manchester STEM Discovery Lab Work Group.
+On the state level, she has served as a board member of the New Hampshire Humanities Council and is a founding member of Reaching Higher New Hampshire.
+Active in many community boards, she is also the past chair of the Elliot Health System Board of Directors and the VNA of Manchester and Southern New Hampshire Board of Trustees, in addition to the Norwin S. and Elizabeth N. Bean Foundation Board.

 Frank Wells, Member

 Frank Wells is Senior Shareholder and Managing Director of Hoyle Tanner.
-He serves on the firm’s Board of Directors as Chairman and is a 39 year veteran of the firm.
+He serves on the firm’s Board of Directors as Chairman and is a 42 year veteran of the firm.
 Hoyle Tanner is a professional services organization that provides consulting engineering and planning services throughout New England, central Florida and the Caribbean Islands.
-Frank is an active member on several community and higher educational boards including Vice Chairman of the Greater Manchester Chamber of Commerce Board of Directors and Chairman of the Chamber’s Executive Committee.
-He is a long serving member and current Chairman of the University of New Hampshire’s Manchester College Advisory Board and the University of New Hampshire Advocacy Council.
+Frank is an active member on several community and higher educational boards including current Chairman of the Greater Manchester Chamber of Commerce Board of Directors, Chairman of the Chamber’s Education & Workforce Development Committee and a long standing member of the Chamber’s Executive Committee.
+He is the immediate past Chairman of the University of New Hampshire’s Manchester College Advisory Board and a member of the University of New Hampshire Advocacy Council.
 Frank’s educational background includes civil engineering technology at Northeastern University and technical illustration studies at Massachusetts College of Art.

 Gail Wolek, Member